cscorley/dissertation/chapters/5_discussion/2_dit.md

 ### Situations

-In this study, we've asked two research questions which lead to two distinct comparisons.
-First, we compare a batch TM-based DIT trained on the changesets of a project's history to one trained on the snapshot of source code entities.
+In this study, I've asked two research questions which lead to two distinct comparisons.
+First, I compare a batch TM-based DIT trained on the changesets of a project's history to one trained on the snapshot of source code entities.
-Second, we compare a batch TM-based DIT trained on changesets to a online TM-based DIT trained on the same changesets over time.
-Our results are mixed between the research questions, hence we end up with four possible situations;
+Second, I compare a batch TM-based DIT trained on changesets to a online TM-based DIT trained on the same changesets over time.
+My results are mixed between the research questions, hence I end up with four possible situations;
-we will now discuss each of these situations in detail.
+I will now discuss each of these situations in detail.

 <!--
     SS < CS && CS > HS